 Coughing is a reflex action and your body’s way of clearing the airway of mucus, phlegm, or irritants.
 There are 2 types of cough: unproductive and productive cough.
-While a productive cough usually produces mucus, an unproductive cough doesn’t produce any sputum and is also known as dry cough.
+A productive cough involves coughing up some fluid.
+By contrast, an unproductive cough does not produce any sputum.
+Hence we call it a dry cough.
 Let’s check out some dry cough FAQs and remedies for home treatment.

 There are various causes for a dry cough, but it is often the result of:

 - A viral disease such as the flu, the common cold, or even COVID-19.

 - A post-infectious or a post-viral cough is a kind of cough that persists for days and weeks after a viral illness.

 In some other cases, a dry cough can also be the result of some other health-related problems, including:

 - Smoking or second-hand smoking.

 - Post-nasal drip.